paulxl/EventTrackerProject/README.md

 ### Further Goals
 * I plan on growing this project to include the above tables and make it web friendly and easy to use.
 Something a non-profit animal rescue group could easily use and implement.

+## Update:
+The second phase of this project was to create a front-end using a simple html document, supplemented and enhanced with a javascript file.
+The javascript was the interface to the controller.
+It also populates the html file as CRUD is implemented.
+Items are generally hidden until called for.

+## Updated Lessons Learned:
+Creating forms in javascript to send to html is ugly business and a lot of typing.
+Forms are not easy to manipulate.
+In addition because STS is not a very good editor for javascript, errors happen and can be tough to catch.
+Additionally the logic is much different than we have used before.